jasonliu0346/263F-Assignment/homework_1/README.md

 maxTime : final time for simulation

-Note: Remeber to run the initialization block (t=0) each time to initialize all states.
+Note: Remeber to run the initialization block (under "Preparation at t=0") each time to initialize all states.